UnitaNetwork/document/en/One-Click-Launch-Chain/README.md

   - [Modify System Parameters](#modify-system-parameters)

 # Download
-Download the latest installation package from [Github](https://github.com/zsrem/unitaprerelease/releases) and install it to any directory.
+Download the latest installation package from [Github](https://github.com/UnitaNetwork/unita/releases) and install it to any directory.

 # Sign up and Sign in
 1. Run unitad or unita-qt to start the main chain of Unita.
 2. Open the Help - Debug window - Console of QT wallet or execute the RPC command by unita-cli.
-3. Execute the getnewaddress command, generate a new address as an account and record it.
+3. Execute the 'getnewaddress' command, generate a new address as an account and record it.
-4. Execute the dumpprivkey command, get the private key of the new address, and record it.
+4. Execute the 'dumpprivkey' command, get the private key of the new address, and record it.
 5. Open the Unita [One-click blockchain](https://chain.unita.network/), click LOGIN to enter the login page.
-6. Execute the signmessage command, use the generated address to sign the message in the login page, and fill in the login page with the result of signature.
+6. Execute the 'signmessage' command, use the generated address to sign the message in the login page, and fill in the login page with the result of signature.
 7. Click LOGIN to complete the login.
 ![image](1.png)
 ![image](2.png)